gamemanual0/gm0/source/docs/useful-resources.rst

 Electronics
 -----------

-`Robot Wiring Guide <https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/robot-wiring-guide.pdf>`_:highlight:`*` --- FIRST's guide to wiring FTC robots, including ESD mitigation options.
+`Robot Wiring Guide <https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/robot-wiring-guide.pdf>`_:highlight:`*` --- *FIRST* guide to wiring FTC robots, including ESD mitigation options.

 `An Analysis of ESD Mitigation for the FIRST Tech Challenge <https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/analysis-esd-mitigation-echin.pdf>`_ --- An analysis of different methods to mitigate electrostatic discharge (ESD) issues, which can cause robots to disconnect.
 The paper has great recommendations on what to do to help mitigate these issues  in its conclusion.

 Team/Event Results
 ------------------

-`FTC Events <https://ftc-events.firstinspires.org/>`_ --- FIRST's official team and event result database for FTC.
+`FTC Events <https://ftc-events.firstinspires.org/>`_ --- Official *FIRST* team and event result database for FTC.
 However, it lacks information from before Skystone.

 `The Orange Alliance <https://theorangealliance.org/>`_ --- A community-run team and event result database.